Chapter 8

 The preceding section describes the element type of every object that is created

-of an instantiable built-in collection
+by make of an instantiable built-in collection

 class.
 The element type of an instance of a user-defined